 Monday-Friday 6:30am-8pm.

-For after hours or urgent care, please call the Emergency Department on 03 8458 4000.
+For after hours or urgent care, please attend the Emergency Department.

 Last reviewed September 28, 2017.